Skip to main content.

 Photo by Pete Mauney ’93 MFA ’00

-Bard College is an institutional member of the National Center for Faculty Development and Diversity (NCFDD), which provides online career development and mentoring resources for faculty, postdocs, and graduate students.
+Bard College is an institutional member of the NCFDD, which provides online career development and mentoring resources for faculty, postdocs, and graduate students.
 The Center’s virtual programs and resources include a weekly motivational email (the Monday Motivator) and access to the full NCFDD Core Curriculum, guest expert webinars, intensive multiweek courses, a private discussion forum, and monthly writing challenges.

 To activate your membership, complete the following steps: